broccoli0616/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** The lifeline for `FindStudentByGroupCommandParser` should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline continues till the end of the diagram.
+**Note:** The lifeline for `FindByGroupCommandParser` should end at the destroy marker (X), but due to a limitation of PlantUML, the lifeline continues till the end of the diagram.

 </box>

 How the `find_group` command works:
 1. When the user enters a `find_group` command, `LogicManager` passes it to `AddressBookParser`.
-2. `AddressBookParser` creates a `FindStudentByGroupCommandParser` to parse the command arguments.
+2. `AddressBookParser` creates a `FindGroupCommandParser` to parse the command arguments.
-3. `FindStudentByGroupCommandParser` validates and parses the group ID.
+3. `FindGroupCommandParser` validates and parses the group ID.
-4. A `FindStudentByGroupCommand` object is created and executed.
+4. A `FindGroupCommand` object is created and executed.
-5. If the group ID is valid, and the group exist in the address book, `FindStudentByGroupCommand` retrieves the list of students belonging to the specified group from the `Model`.
+5. If the group ID is valid, and the group exist in the address book, `FindGroupCommand` retrieves the list of students belonging to the specified group from the `Model`.
 6. The filtered student list in the `Model` is updated to only include students from the specified group.
 7. The updated filtered student list is displayed to the user in the UI.
 8. If the group ID is invalid or the group does not exist, an error message is shown to the user.